AI Regulation

 EU AIAI Act

 Our AI Compliance Advisors are playing a pivotal role in shaping AI regulation in Europe, particularly with the development of the EU AI Act, which is on track to become the world’s first comprehensive AI law.
 This groundbreaking legislation, aiming to regulate AI use within the EU, includes key amendments like a ban on AI in biometric surveillance and mandatory disclosure for AI-generated content by systems such as ChatGPT.
-The anticipated enactment of these rules into law by the end of 2023 highlights the significant influence of our advisors in steering this major regulatory advancement.
+The enactment of these rules into law in August 2024 highlights the significant influence of our advisors in steering this major regulatory advancement.

 Overview of Topic

 The EU Artificial Intelligence Act (AI Act) was proposed by the European Commission in April 2021 and is the first of its kind to propose horizontal regulation for AI across the EU, focusing on the utilization of AI systems and the associated risks.
 Following the model of the GDPR, it is likely that these regulatory approaches will have influence beyond the EU – and may even become global standards.
 The EU AI Act is the first comprehensive attempt to regulate these technologies.
-Key developments in 2023 include the European Parliament’s approval of amendments on June 14, expanding the scope of the AI Act, and the adoption of the Parliament’s negotiating position on the AI Act.
-The next phase involves discussions with EU member states to finalize the law’s implementation.
+The EU AI Act entered into force on August 1, 2024, and will be effective from August 2, 2026.

 Some of the main areas include: